tom-krieger/cis_security_hardening/README.md

 The *cis_security_hardening* module has a parameter `enforce` for each rule.
 If this parameter is set to true all necessary changes are made to make a server compliant to the security baseline rules.
 This can have severe impacts to the machines, especially if security settings are defined in a wrong way.
 > Please test your settings before rolling out to production environments.

 The module needs a base directory.
-The base directory `/usr/share/cis_security_hardening` is created by the module during the fist run.
+The base directory `/usr/share/cis_security_hardening` is created by the module during the first run.
 Some data is collected with cronjobs once a day as collecting this data is somewhat expensive and time consuming depending on the server size, e. g. searching for s-bit programs .
 Under the base directory there will be a directory `bin` where all scripts for gathering information are located.

 This module creates a larger fact `cis_security_hardening` to have all required information for applying the rules.
 Some information is collected with cronjobs once a day as these jobs might run for a long time (e. g. searching filesystems for s-bit programs).